semi-dlc/NEURON-C-fiber/ReadMe.md

-# Computational Model of a C-fiber
+# Stochastic Computational Model of a C-fiber

 This computational model simulates the biophysical properties of C-fibers, a class of unmyelinated sensory nerve fibers involved in pain perception.
 The model incorporates detailed ion channel dynamics, including sodium and potassium channels.